WP Engine WordPress Hosting Review – Does It Really Make a Difference? Is It Worth It?

 As well as the production environment where you host your live WordPress website, WP Engine also provide you with two additional environments to help you to set up an efficient development workflow.

-One way to use these three environments is to create your website in the development environment, then move it to the staging environment to share with clients or other team members for testing, and finally pushing it to the production environment when it’s ready to go live.
-Moving the site between environments is very straightforward, and takes place through the visual interface of the WP Engine user portal.
+One way to use these three environments is to create your website in the development environment, then move it to the staging environment to share with clients or other team members for testing, and finally push it to the production environment when it’s ready to go live.
+Moving the site between environments is very straightforward and takes place through the visual interface of the WP Engine user portal.

 Create Transferable WordPress Websites for Clients

 With WP Engine, you also have the ability to use the transferable environment feature to create working WordPress websites for clients.
-As with a regular website hosted by WP Engine, you have three environments to work with (development, staging, and production) when creating a transferable website.
+As with a regular website hosted by WP Engine, you have three environments to work with (development, staging and production) when creating a transferable website.

 However, these transferable websites don’t count against your hosting plan site allowance.
-Furthermore, they’re password protected to block access, and can’t be made publicly available until the transfer to the client is complete.
+Furthermore, they’re password-protected to block access, and can’t be made publicly available until the transfer to the client is complete.

 When you create a new transferable site, you can choose to start with a fresh WordPress installation, or use an existing site on your account as the foundation for the new project.
-If you’re a developer creating sites for clients on a regular basis, the ability to quickly create a new WordPress installation based on an existing configuration of themes, plugins and settings is sure to help you save time.
+If you’re a developer creating sites for clients on a regular basis, the ability to quickly create a new WordPress installation based on an existing configuration of themes, plugins and settings is sure to help you to save time.

 WP Engine GeoTarget Tool

 After installing the GeoTarget plugin, you can use the shortcodes to define which content in your posts, pages and widgets will be displayed to visitors based on their geographic location.
 You can even write code to perform custom actions based on the location of the visitor.
-When defining what content is shown to whom, you can go as far as using the visitor’s postal code (if they’re based in the US) to really target your audience with relevant content.
+When defining what content is shown to whom, you can go as far as using the visitor’s zip code (if they’re based in the US) to really target your audience with relevant content.